What are Disconnects?

 Pacer Group carries a range of disconnect terminals to meet the widest range of applications possible.
 Our goal is to offer the most possible solutions so that you can find the exact part that meets your specific needs.
 We carry piggyback disconnects, fully insulated disconnects, partially insulated disconnects, bullet terminals, non-insulated disconnects, pin terminals, as well as multiple adaptors.
 Below we will take a brief glance at each of these types of disconnects so that you can choose the one that best fits your applications.

 Piggyback disconnect terminals are commonly found in a wide range of settings.
-They are designed to allow you to connect the male tab into the female opening of another terminal.
+They are designed to allow you to connect the male tab to the female opening of another terminal.
 Our piggyback disconnect terminals carry a male and female connector.
-The term piggyback refers to the fact that you can connect one tab into the back of another terminal.
+The term piggyback refers to the fact that you can connect one tab to the back of another terminal.
 They are known for their ease of installation long lasting design.

 Fully insulated disconnects are just what they sound like, fully insulated.
 That is to say that the entire body of the connector is fully encased in an insulation material leaving very little area for exposure.
 This type of disconnect offers the highest level of protection as no parts of the connection are left open or exposed whatsoever.
 Fully insulated disconnect terminals use the same flat tab connection method we mentioned above.